How a Rare Brain Mutation Spread Across America

 The Bowlin family knew they had a history of malformations in the brain.
 But they had no idea how far back it went.

 Of the three Bowlin sisters, Margaret, the middle one, was the first to show signs.
 She began having seizures as a toddler.
 Then the eldest, Bettina, had a brief and mysterious episode of weakness in her right hand.
 In 1986, as an adult, she had a two-week migraine that got so bad, she couldn’t hold food in her mouth or money in her right hand.
 The youngest, Susan, felt fine, but her parents still took her for an exam in 1989, when she was 19.
-A brain scan found abnormal clusters of blood vessels that, as it turns out, were in her sisters’ brains too.
+A brain scan found abnormal clusters of blood vessels that, as it turned out, were in her sisters’ brains too.
 These malformations in the brain can be silent.
 But they can also leak or, worse, burst without warning, causing the seizures, migraines, and strokelike symptoms Bettina and Margaret experienced.
 If the bleeding in the brain gets bad enough, it can be deadly.

 At the time, doctors could not tell the Bowlins exactly what was wrong, only that they suspected it ran in the family.
 The girls’ father, Jerry Bowlin, had the same malformations in his brain (though he had no symptoms), and he knew of an uncle with epilepsy.
 To understand his daughters’ afflictions, he began mapping out a family tree.
-Jerry asked around his family and, later, reconnected with long-lost cousins through Facebook, and he kept hearing more stories of seizures and stroke-like illnesses.
+Jerry asked around his family and, later, reconnected with long-lost cousins through Facebook, and he kept hearing more stories of seizures and strokelike illnesses.
 But even as the family tree filled out, the exact cause of these malformations remained elusive.

 Then, in 2004, Bettina began having seizures multiple times a day.
 Her face would go numb, and she couldn’t speak.
 A scan showed a malformation in her brain and one in her spinal cord that needed to be removed immediately in two surgeries.
 Around the same time, Susan also began feeling a tingling in her cheek.
 It got worse and worse over the course of a day, until she started slurring.
 She couldn’t read.
 She couldn’t hold a pencil.
 She was rushed to the hospital, where doctors eventually found a massive bleed in her brain; one of her malformations had burst.
 “At one time, we had one daughter in ICU in New Orleans, and one daughter in ICU in Biloxi,” their mother, Charlene Bowlin, told me.
 Both of them recovered, but Susan has permanent numbness on her right side and Bettina still experiences nerve pain and can’t feel hot or cold on her right side.